palmerwenzel/deep-research-brainlift/docs/PRD.md

   Introduce leaderboards, achievement systems, and rewards to encourage deep and meaningful research interactions.
 - **Additional Integrations:**
   Explore further integrations with data sources, other AI services, and third-party applications to extend functionality.
+- **Vector Database Integration:**
+  As the Deep Research Agent’s knowledge base expands, a vector database may become critical to enable semantic retrieval of research outputs and support a dynamic, context-aware "second brain."
+This could involve evaluating solutions like Pinecone, Weaviate, or Qdrant to store and query embedding vectors efficiently.

 ---